-A. Details of the contractual provisions (Section 32 PCC)
+A. Details of the contractual provisions (Section 44 et seq.
+PC and 3 PCC)

 General: The pharmaceutical companies must regulate the support granted by them to patient organisations in a written contract with the organisation concerned.
-Such contracts must set out at the very least the criteria formulated in Section 32 PCC in full and in a way which is readily comprehensible, even to persons who are not directly involved.
+Such contracts must set out at the very least the criteria formulated in Section 32 PCC in full and in a way, which is readily comprehensible, even to persons who are not directly involved.
 The companies are at liberty, if necessary, to regulate additional details in contracts with patient organisations.